Mushroom Coffee with Lion's Mane, Chaga and Cordyceps

 Vigna, L., Morelli, F., Agnelli, G.M., Napolitano, F., Ratto, D., Occhinegro, A., Di Iorio, C., Savino, E., Girometta, C., Brandalise, F. and Rossi, P. (2019).
 Hericium erinaceus Improves Mood and Sleep Disorders in Patients Affected by Overweight or Obesity: Could Circulating Pro-BDNF and BDNF Be Potential Biomarkers?
 Evidence-Based Complementary and Alternative Medicine, 2019, pp.1–12.

-* These statements have not been evaluated by the Food and Drug Administration or the Therapeutic Goods of Australia.
-These products are not intended to diagnose, treat, cure, or prevent any disease*
+These statements have not been evaluated by the Food and Drug Administration or the Therapeutic Goods of Australia.
+This information is not intended to diagnose, treat, cure or prevent any disease